DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | Outer London                  | £29,915 | £45,766 |
 | London fringe                 | £26,948 | £42,780 |
 | The rest of England and Wales | £25,714 | £41,604 |

+### Holidays

+You'll get more days than people in many other professions.
+Full-time teachers work for 195 days per year in school.

 ### Newly qualified teacher benefits